Vallejoanderson/basicJavascriptProjects/README.md

 # basicJavascriptProjects
 Very basic Javascript Projects

-The live version for each project are listed belowe:
+The live version for each project are listed below: